 The Engine provides an out-of-the-box integration with Active Directory to retrieve the following information via the Lightweight Directory Access Protocol (LDAP):

 User: Distinguished Name, Full name, Department, Job title.

 Device: Distinguished Name.

-The Engine retrieves as well the following information through DNS resolution (DNS namespaces mirrors the AD domains used by an organization):
+The Engine retrieves as well the following information through DNS resolution (DNS namespaces mirror the AD domains used by an organization):

 This article discusses data integration from Active Directory and should not be confused with Active Directory Authentication.